KissMartin/Youtube-Downloader/README.md

 # Youtube Downloader

+> [!CAUTION]
+> You will need 3.10.7 or greater version of Python to use this application

 ## Overview

 The Youtube Downloader is a Python script that allows users to download audio or video content from YouTube by providing a valid video link.
 The script utilizes the Pytube library for handling YouTube video downloads.